 Some easy sides dishes that go well with these can include:

-You can make a super-easy sauce to go over these using the following steps:
+You can make a super-easy sauce to complete this delicious dish using the following steps

 - Remove the them from the pan when they are done and set aside.

-- Add some finely chopped shallots, garlic, capers, or parsley, and a small amount of white wine, and reduce it.
+- Add some finely chopped shallots, garlic, capers, or parsley, and a small amount of white wine, and reduce.

-- Add a small amount of cream, being sure to stir continuously.
+- Add a small amount of cream, being sure to stir continuously to get all the browned bits from the pan.
 If the sauce looks dry, add a little more cream or wine.

 - Return the scallops to the pan and mix with the sauce, and then serve.